 What is the DASH diet?

 The DASH diet (Dietary Approaches to Stop Hypertension) is an effective way to lower blood pressure, while enjoying a colourful variety of fresh, wholesome foods.
-When combined with limiting salt consumption, it may be as effective at addressing the early stages of hypertension as taking medication, as was found in a 2017 study by researchers at Johns Hopkins University, published in the Journal of the American College of Cardiology.

 The basic guidelines for the DASH diet are simple: